J. R. Rotem: Career

 In 2009, Rotem was honored as BMI Producer of the Year.
-In 2011, he was return to honored by BMI as Songwriter of the Year alongside Lady Gaga and Jason Derulo.
-His trademark is a horn that goes after with a stylized "J-J-J-J-J-R" and/or "Beluga Heights" at the start or end of records with which he has been associated.
+In 2011, he was return to honored by BMI as Songwriter of the Year along with Lady Gaga and Jason Derulo.
+His producer tag is a horn that sounds with a stylized "J-J-J-J-J-R" and/or "Beluga Heights" at the beginning or end of records he produced.

-In 2015, Rotem worked alongside Ne-Yo and Timbaland on the music for Season 2 of Fox's Empire.
-On October 17, 2015, Gwen Stefani premiered "Used to Love You", co-written and produced by Rotem at the Hammerstein Ballroom in New York City which was Stefani's first single.
+In 2015, Rotem worked along with Ne-Yo and Timbaland on the music for the second season of Fox's Empire.
+On October 17, 2015, Gwen Stefani released "Used to Love You", co-written and produced by Rotem at the Hammerstein Ballroom in New York City which was Stefani's first single.
 Rotem has ten songs on Stefani's album, This Is What the Truth Feels Like which was released on March 18, 2016.